 - 1 cup peeled pistachio finely crushed

 - In a food processor, mix together ricotta, sugar, vanilla on low-speed.
 Beat the cheese mixture until you reach a creamy texture.
 Mix in pistachio and lemon & orange zest, and stir until combined.

 - Refrigerate the ricotta mixture in the freezer for 15 minutes.

 - Transfer the ricotta cream into a piping bag.

 - Pipe the ricotta into tiny balls, on a tray covered with parchment paper.
 Refrigerate the truffles in the freezer for 15 min.

 - In a small bowl combine crumbled chocolate, cannolo shells (optional) and pistachio.

 - Remove from the freezer and dip each ball into the pistachio mixture, coating evenly the surface.

-- Serve immediately or keep in the freeze for max 1/2 day and remove 10 min before serving.
-Enjoy!
+- Serve immediately or keep in the freezer for max 1/2 day and remove 10 minutes before serving.